 - Clear away a section of land from grass and any other litter where you will collect the sample.

 - Use a spade or a soil auger to collect a small amount of soil from a depth of about 6-inches.

 - Place the collected soil in the pail

-- Repeat these steps until all the required samples have been collected.
+- Repeat these steps until you have collected all the samples.

 - Mix the samples together thoroughly.
-(Unless you want to know specific results for each area, in which case you should discuss this with the testing facility – you may need to label your samples and keep them separated.)
+(Unless you want specific results for each area.
+In that case, you should discuss this with the testing facility – you may need to label your samples and keep them separated.)

 - The sample must be sent for testing immediately, do not allow it time to dry.

 How to Test Your Soil With a Home Soil Testing Kit

 If you use a home testing kit, you should follow the same steps above for collecting your samples.
 Then, carefully read the instructions provided on the testing kit itself.